 Gardening Group Leader - Claire Riley

-The group meets 10.30 am to mid-day on the last Friday of each month at the Centre de Loisirs, Eymet, except during school holidays.
+The group usually meets 10.30h until mid-day on the last Friday of each month at the Centre de Loisirs, Eymet, except during school holidays.
 Parking is adjacent to the centre.

 For further information Contact Claire Riley